saturn597/mosaigraph/README.md

 `python mosaigraph.py -P preprocessing_file -i candidate_image_directory`

-Actually, instead of just a single `candidate_image_directory`, the `-i` argument can actually take a space-separated list of directories and image files.
+Actually, instead of just a single `candidate_image_directory`, the `-i` argument can take a space-separated list of directories and image files.
 You can use Unix wildcards here, like `*`, which is convenient when referencing large numbers of images.
 Mosaigraph will preprocess any image files you list after `-i`.
 For any directory you list, Mosaigraph will attempt to preprocess all image files in that directory (but will not automatically proceed into subdirectories of that directory).
 Files that cannot be processed as images will be ignored.

 If you decide you want to use more candidate images for future mosaics, you can add them to an existing preprocessing file.
 Just run the same command you used to create the file, but specify the new set of images after `-i`.
-The new images will be preprocessed and Mosaigraph will save data about them to the file.
+The new images will be preprocessed and Mosaigraph will save what it learns about them to the file.
 Images you already preprocessed won't be processed again.

-It's possible to create mosaics without reference to a preprocessing file by doing something like this:
+It's possible to create mosaics without a preprocessing file by doing something like this:

 `python mosaigraph.py base_image_path -i candidate_image_list [-o output_file] [-n number_of_pieces] [-u] [-w]`

 ...where `candidate_image_list` is a space-separated list of image files and directories containing image files.

 However, Mosaigraph still has to do the preprocessing step - it will just do so without saving its work to a file.
 Once the mosaic is created and Mosaigraph exits, that work will be lost.
-If you make another mosaic using the same set of candidate images, but without having saved a preprocessing file, Mosaigraph will need to *repeat* the preprocessing.
+If you make another mosaic using the same set of candidate images, and haven't saved a preprocessing file, or aren't referencing one that you've created, Mosaigraph will need to *repeat* the preprocessing.

-When you create a preprocessing file, Mosaigraph saves its work so it doesn't have to repeat the preprocessing on subsequent mosaics.
-Thus, it's recommended that you create and work off of preprocessing files as shown in the quick start.
+When you create a preprocessing file, though, Mosaigraph saves its work so it doesn't have to repeat the preprocessing on subsequent mosaics.
+Thus, it's recommended that you create and work from preprocessing files as shown in the quick start.

-Note that the preprocessing file identifies images by their absolute paths.
+Note that Mosaigraph's preprocessing files identify images by their absolute paths.
 This means that if you rename images or move them to a different directory after producing the preprocessing file, Mosaigraph will be unable to find them again.

 Examples
 =====================
-Say we want to make a mosaic that looks like [this image](http://saturn597.github.io/mosaics/monaface.jpg) that we cropped from the Mona Lisa and stored as "monaface.jpg" in our current directory.
+Say we want to make a mosaic that looks like [this image](http://saturn597.github.io/mosaics/monaface.jpg), part of the Mona Lisa.
+Say we saved that image as "monaface.jpg."

 Say we also have about 18,500 portrait paintings that we obtained from [Wikiart](http://www.wikiart.org/).
-They're stored in the directory "~/mosaics/portraits" These portraits can serve as "pieces" of our mosaic.
+They're stored in the directory "~/mosaics/portraits".
+These portraits will serve as "pieces" of our mosaic.

-So let's start by preprocessing those file, saving the results to a file called "portraitpreprocessing" in our current directory.
-To do this, run this command:
+Start by preprocessing the portrait paintings and saving the results to a file called "portraitpreprocessing".
+To do this, run the following command:

 `python mosaigraph.py -P portraitpreprocessing -i ~/mosaics/portraits`